I have found puppet-making to be where my passion lies - creating characters from observation and imagination, and building a world for them.

 - I was asked to present a talk at the Springboard event at Anglia Ruskin University, about my first year out of education.
 (14th Feb 2018)

 - Dolly Said No To Elvis was Staff Pick on Vimeo, and was featured on Directors Notes, Zippy Frames and Booooooom.
+I was also interviewed about this video for Skwigly Animation Magazine, Dragonframe blog and Puppet Place.

 - 'Bibimbap' music video for Ori Dagan, semi finalist in 'Best Music Video' at Underground music video festival, Paris.
 I was interviewed about the project for Stopmotion Geek blog.